Moq77111113/Yili/README.md

 # Yili

-Yili is an app I built for fun and to learn some thech.
+Yili is an app I built for fun and to learn some techs.
 It uses sveltekit, tailwindcss and daisyui.

 ## Incoming / Todo

-- Infinite scroll
-- Menu
-- Transitioning...
+- Error handling
-- Everything my brain wants :D